 Girls develop the ability to lead through the Girl Scout Leadership Experience.
 Girls explore how they can Take Action through the three Journeys – It’s Your World – Change It!, It’s Your Planet – Love It!, and It’s Your Story – Tell It!
-Twice a year girls in middle and high school are invited to take Program Aide Training where they learn what to expect from various age groups, how to adapt activities, how to work with groups of younger girls, and how to plan and implement meaningful experience for youth.
 Cadettes become familiar with the LIA award which they can earn as they help Brownies work on their leadership Journeys.
 Teens also get the opportunity to learn, grow, and hone leadership and other skills during It’s A Girl Thing.
 During the event girls choose from a variety of workshops, such as stress management, public speaking, and personal organization.

 By literacy, we don't just mean reading, but also writing, communicating effectively and processing ideas.
 All have a huge impact on a girl's success.
 Many of our patch programs involve elements of research and sharing knowledge.
 Our Flat Juliette program encourages girls to communicate with others in their community and around the world through letters and postcards to share Juliette’s story.

 Raising girls' awareness of their stewardship responsibilities toward the environment is a key goal in Girl Scouting.
-Camp is just one way we do this.
+Summer Camp is just one way we do this.
 Many Journeys and badges in the Girl's Guide to Girl Scouting emphasize appreciation of the outdoors and nature conservancy.
 We also encourage the use of our outdoor properties year-round.